vishnukg/nvim/Readme.md

 If you want nvim to support a new language please do the following.
+0. Install FZF, Ripgrep for telescope to work correctly and to ignore gitignored paths

 1. Install a LSP for the language using Mason.
 Update the mason.lua file to add the server.
 Mason-lspconfig plugin is used to setup the lsp servers.